Twitter: Thinking Outside The Box In 2017

 The trend in video ad engagement has been rising.
 Also, cost per engagement has been declining driven by increased ad engagement.
 This means more ROI for advertisers.
 With more ROI comes more advertisers flocking to the Twitter ad network.

 Video ads naturally have more engagement.
 The introduction of 360 video further fuels the growth in interactivity on the platform.
-This can the potential to increase ad load.
+This has the potential to increase ad load.

 Conversion targeting